ZaedynL/WHSTechNotes/journal.md

 #  October 15, 2024	October 18, 2024
 Last week we looked at computer science jobs.
 This week we'll look at applying computer science to jobs in any industry.
 I'd like you to consider why is learning to code valuable regardless of the industry you choose to work in?

-Write a paragraph or more focused on the following:
+Write a paragraph or more focused on the following:+

 How can coding improve problem-solving skills?
 How might understanding code help you in industries that aren’t directly related to technology, such as healthcare, finance, or education?